zhehui-wang/EMOMC/readme.md

 ## Pre-train and Pre-prune the Model

 You need to pre-train and pre-prune the model before optimziation.
 As the cluster of checkpoints are huge, we do not provide checkpoints.
-Please run the following command to prepare the checkpoints.
+Please run the following command to generated trained models.

     Python EMOMC.py --working_mode 0
 This working mode 0 will automatically prepare everything, it takes several hours to pre-process the VGG-16 on CIFAR10.